gallandarakhneorg/autolatex/README.txt

     --[no]auto
         Enable or disable the auto generation of the figures.

+    --[no]biblio
+        Enable or disable the call to the bibliography tool (BibTeX, Biber...)

     --[no]bibtex
-        Enable or disable the call to bibtex.
+        Deprecated.
+See --nbiblio.

     --createconfig[=type]
         Do not compile the LaTeX document, but create a configuration file.